+- Most registers are accessible.

-- Registers are accessible (USB registers are not accessible)
+- USB registers are not accessible

 - Memory writes are possible1

 - Memory reads are not possible

 - LCD display is inactive.

 - LCD interface outputs are forced low.

+- Note

-1 Memory writes are possible during power save mode because the S1D13A04 dynamically enables the memory controller for display buffer writes.
+1 Memory writes are possible during power save mode because the S1D13A05 dynamically enables the memory controller for display buffer writes.